-The following outreach programs were conducted in 2019 as part of the Association's efforts to achieve established goals:
+The following outreach programs were conducted in 2020 as part of the Association's efforts to achieve established goals:

-- Sponsored and participated in the Business Plan Building Competition known as EnterPrize, in order to develop global entrepreneurs, including a category of best agricultural business plan. - Experienced credit staff coordinated/participated in the development and implementation of business financial skills training for YBS farmers and students through presentations, conferences, individual meetings and on-site visits. - Supported and/or sponsored programs and activities with the University of Puerto Rico. - Participated in several sector-specific meetings, conferences, and trade fairs, where the YBS program was discussed. - Sponsored and participated in Agro-hack, a conference, symposium and trade show focused on young and beginning entrepreneurs in the agricultural sector and related industries.
-PRFC has been a sponsor in this conference since its inception. - Participated in various educational programs coordinated by the Department of Agriculture, Puerto Rico Farm Bureau and/or the Agronomist Association.
+- Participated in several sector-specific meetings, conferences, and trade fairs, where the YBS program was discussed.
+These were done through webinars and web-based meetings, as required by the COVID-19 protocols. - Continued its personal orientations to potential YBS borrowers, mainly through telephone conversations. - Sponsored and participated in the Business Plan Building Competition known as EnterPrize, in order to develop global entrepreneurs, including a category of best agricultural business plan. - Experienced credit staff coordinated/participated in the development and implementation of business financial skills training for YBS farmers and students through presentations, conferences, and individual meetings. - Supported and/or sponsored programs and activities with the University of Puerto Rico. - Participated in various educational programs coordinated by the Department of Agriculture, Puerto Rico Farm Bureau and/or the Agronomist Association.